 Church girl is a very interesting song.
 One could naively expect a gospel song.
-But trust Beyoncé to take the stereotype of the good “church girl” and make it a hymn for girls living life into their own terms.
+But trust Beyoncé to take the stereotype of the “good church girl” and turn into an hymn for girls living life into their own terms.
 She warns:

 I’m warning everybody, soon as I get in this party

 I’m gon’ let go of this body, I’m gonna love on me